-Zach Litwack is an Emmy Award winning filmmaker based out of Tulsa, OK.
+Zach Litwack is an Emmy Award-winning filmmaker based out of Tulsa, OK.
 Having worked in the industry for over 15 years, his fiction and documentary films have screened at festivals throughout the U.S. and at international festivals, including the Maoriland Film Festival and the Cannes Film Festival.
-He currently works as the Lead Editor at FireThief Productions, where he edits the television show, "Osiyo: Voices of the Cherokee People" as well as assorted documentary and fiction films.
+He currently works as the Lead Editor at FireThief Productions, where he edits the television show, “Osiyo: Voices of the Cherokee People,” as well as assorted documentary and fiction films.

 Hud Oberly (Comanche, Osage, Caddo) is the Program Coordinator for the Indigenous Program at Sundance Institute where he touches a wide variety of areas including artist relations, Indigenous/tribal community relations and creative input.
 Hud specializes his work to hit the broader goal of changing outdated narratives of Native American, Indigenous and First Nations peoples.

-Joleen D. Scott is a Master’s student in the Department of Native American Studies with an interest in the connections between visual media and intellectual or cultural sovereignty among Indigenous people within the United States.
+Joleen D. Scott (Cherokee) is a Master’s student in the Department of Native American Studies with an interest in the connections between visual media and intellectual or cultural sovereignty among Indigenous people within the United States.
 Her thesis is looking into the United Nations Declaration on the Rights of Indigenous Peoples and focalizing what those rights mean through a Cherokee artistic lens.
 Her professional experience includes being an online instructor for the Intro to Native American Studies course as a graduate teaching assistant.
-This is her first time working for Native Crossroads Film Festival and Symposium.
+This is her second time working for Native Crossroads Film Festival and Symposium.